 Customer needs to contact a Military Awards Specialist at 800-308-0849 to purchase the Silver Star Medal Hat Pin.

-Medals of America also offers a large selection of Military Badges, Dog Tags, and Patches as well as Military Rank, Rates and Insignia.
+Medals of America also offers a large selection of Military Badges, Dog Tags, and Patches.